WordPress/openverse/documentation/general/deployment.md

 environment.
 The overall approach of deployments is to generate a new _task definition_ and to associate that task definition with the ECS Service.
 This causes the service to deploy the new task definition as a newly running _task_.
-Once the service has determined the new task to be healthy, it will redirect all traffic to the new task away from the old task.
+Once the service has determined the new task to be active, it will redirect all traffic to the new task away from the old task.
 This is called _draining_.
 Once the old task is drained, it is spun down and the only task left running is the new one.
 The same process is followed when there are multiple tasks and each